-study this manual carefully.
-The manual is divided into two sections, one dealing with ASSEMBLY and one with OPERATION.
+Ш To derive the maximum benefit and enjoyment from your Furlex system, we recommend that you study this manual carefully.
+The manual is divided into two sections, one dealing with ASSEMBLY and one with OPERATION .
 Each section contains references to the other.
 It is very important to read and note these cross references.
-All Safety related information is indicated by the following symbol: П The manual covers two different Furlex sizes 200 TD and 300 TD.
-The model designation can be e Č Furlex is specified and man nufactured using Metric dimensions .
-To assist owners unfamiliar with this system, the approximat te equivalent Imperial dimensions a re given in brackets.
+All safety-related information is indicated by the following symbol: The manual covers the Furlex size 400 TD.
+The model designation can be found on the aft edge of the through-deck fitting.
+Unless indicated otherwise, all dimensions in the manual are given in millimetres (mm).